weliem/bluez_inc/README.md

 Todo
 * Make power on/off async
-* Allow for fixed pin code to be registered for pairing
-* Provide callbacks for pincode and passcodes
 * Implement Pair and CancelPairing on Device
 * Add more device property functions
 * Check for memory leaks with valgrind